Portia de Rossi: Philanthropy

-De Rossi supports a variety of charitable organizations, including Locks of Love, a group that provides human hair wigs for children with alopecia and other medical conditions that cause hair loss.
+De Rossi supports a variety of charitable organizations, including Locks of Love, a group that provides high-quality human hair wigs for children and teens with alopecia and other medical conditions that cause hair loss.

 She has also supported fundraising efforts for FXB International, an African AIDS relief organization, and The Art of Elysium, an art foundation for terminally ill children.
-De Rossi also supports Alley Cat Allies, an organization dedicated to protecting and improving the lives of cats.
-De Rossi and DeGeneres are supporters of The Gentle Barn, a California sanctuary for abused animals.
+De Rossi also supports Alley Cat Allies, an organization dedicated to protecting and improving the lives of alley cats.
+De Rossi and DeGeneres are major supporters of The Gentle Barn, a California sanctuary for physically abused animals.